Spin Chain Overlaps and the Twisted Yangian: The twisted Yangian

 and define the T-matrix according to \eqref{eq:defT}.
 The defining relation of $Y(N)$ and $X(\mathfrak{so}_N)$ are then given by the RTT relations \eqref{eq:RTT}, where we need to use the $\mathfrak{gl}_{N}$ and $\mathfrak{so}_{N}$ symmetric R-matrices \eqref{eq:Rmatrixgl} respectively.
-These algebras also form Hopf-algebras but only the co-product is needed
+These algebras also form Hopf algebras but only the coproduct is needed

 There is an algebra homomorphism $\mathrm{ev}:Y(N)\to\mathrm{U}(\mathfrak{gl}_{N})$ such that